NishantLuitel/Leduc-Poker-with-CFR/README.md

 python3 play.py
 ```

-Play game in the HUI with:
+Play game in the GUI with:
 ```{python}
 python3 play_gui.py
 ```